rustwasm/book/src/game-of-life/code-size.md

 Then dynamic dispatch via virtual calls is used, and only a single version of the function is emitted in the `.wasm`.
-The downside is the loss of the compiler optimzation opportunities and the added cost of indirect, dynamically dispatched function calls.
+The downside is the loss of the compiler optimization opportunities and the added cost of indirect, dynamically dispatched function calls.

 ### Use the `wasm-snip` Tool